-Applicants must be mid-career journalists who hold German citizenship and live and work in Berlin.
+Applicants must be journalists in the relatively early stages of their career, hold German citizenship, and live and work in Berlin.
 Working knowledge of the English language is a prerequisite.
 Journalists who are employed by a media organization are encouraged to apply.
 Freelance journalists are asked to demonstrate where resulting articles and/or related pieces could be published.

 To apply, please submit the following:

 - A cover letter outlining your personal and professional objectives for the fellowship;

 - A three- to five-page project proposal as described above;

 Candidates for the Kellen Fellowships must: